jesussuarz/WHMCS-Hook-for-Secure-Credential-Submission-and-Updates/README.md

 | Public Key Server                 | Text Area  | only if necessary  |             |                  | No         | No       | 8                   |

 ### Step 5: Adjust the IDs in the customticketpage.php File
-On line 29 of the customticketpage.php file, adjust the custom field IDs to match those in your WHMCS setup.
+On line 29 of the viewticket.tpl file, adjust the custom field IDs to match those in your WHMCS setup.
 It should look something like this:
 ```smarty
 {if in_array($customfield.id, [3, 4, 5, 6, 7, 8, 9, 10, 11])} <!-- Custom Field IDs -->
 ```